aws-samples/eks-workshop/content/prerequisites/k8stools.md

 #### Verify the binaries are in the path and executable
 ```
-for command in kubectl aws-iam-authenticator jq envsubst
+for command in kubectl jq envsubst
   do
     which $command &>/dev/null && echo "$command in path" || echo "$command NOT FOUND"
   done
 ```